 - you may need furniture and other household items

 The council may provide additional support for you when you move into your first home.

 Emergency housing options for homeless care leavers

 Get advice immediately if you become homeless or if you are living in unsuitable housing.
-Shelter offer a free housing advice helpline open every day of the year 8am - 8pm on weekday, 9am - 5pm on weekends.
+Shelter offers a free housing advice helpline which is open every day of the year 8am - 8pm on weekday, 9am - 5pm on weekends.

 For further information on Shelter visit the Shelter website.